The Front Lawn

 Colorful trucks, people, and products dot the green lawn bordered by stone walls and farm buildings with fields beyond

-Print by Stephen Gebb of an early Casey Farm market circa 2000
+Print by Stephen Gebb of an early Casey Farm market circa 2002

 A farmers market was started on Casey Farm’s front lawn in 2002, the brainchild of resident farm managers Mike and Polly Hutchison along with local vendors.
 The market was managed by our partners, the Coastal Growers Market, who made it a fun and welcoming event with lawn games and live music while maintaining the highest standards.
 The Casey Farm Market, managed by Historic New England since 2022, keeps up this tradition.
 This is a Class A Market, meaning all items are grown or made locally.
 There is always a great mixture of hand-crafted products, prepared foods and baked goods, and plenty of fresh fruits and veggies including Casey Farm’s own organic offerings.
 Markets run each Saturday from 8:30 a.m. to 12:30 p.m. from mid-May through the end of October (plus some surprise pop-ups now and then!).
+For more information, please see our website: Casey Farm Market.

 Visit to the Farmers Market